 All players in all sports are bound by Play Sask’s Policies & Procedures document.
 We want you to have fun and make friends in a safe, welcoming environment; teams that do not adhere to our Code of Conduct as outlined in the Policies & Procedures will be dealt with accordingly.

-- Each team has 7 players on the field, plus the goalie.
+- Each team has 6 players on the field.
+There is no goalie.
+There are no gender requirements.

 - Unlimited subs at any time during play.
 Subs must enter the field after the other player comes off the field.